-Sacramento Stand Down 2013 will take place at Mather Field in Rancho Cordova on September 20, 21, & 22.
+The Sacramento Stand Down 2014 will take place again at Mather Field in Rancho Cordova this year, beginning on Friday September 12th, continuing through Sunday, September 14th.

 The original Stand Down for the homeless veterans was modeled after the Stand Down concept used during the Vietnam War to provide a safe retreat for units returning from combat operations.